-B. CHANGING HYDRAULIC OIL
+A. CHANGING HYDRAULIC OIL

-The hydraulic system oil should be changed after the first 120 hours of machine operation and every 400 hours or annually thereafter, whichever occurs first.
+The hydraulic system oil and filter should be changed after the first 75-100 hours of machine operation and every 400 hours or annually thereafter, whichever occurs first.
 The oil should also be changed if the color of the fluid has become black or milky.
 A black color and/or a rancid odor usually indicates possible overheating of the oil, and a milky color usually indicates water in the hydraulic oil.